Student pilots are often confused about whether they need an iPad for flying or not.

-Additionally, after you get solo, you will have to fly cross country legs to fulfill requirements for a private pilot license application.
+Additionally, you will have to fly cross country legs to fulfill a private pilot license application requirements after you get solo.

-Flying several times to the same airport is the right time to introduce an iPad in your flights.
+Flying several times to the same airport is the right time to introduce an iPad to your flights.

 However, I want to clarify another matter that most student pilots don’t realize.

 Before even you get into the aircraft with your iPad, familiarize yourself with the apps on your iPad.

 There are many useful apps for iPad to use for flying.
 Many of them will aid you in pilot training.
 Numerous aviation apps and many of them are perfect.

 You have ten apps installed on your iPad and do not know which particular app to use in which situation, and then you will get lost during the flight.

 You have a fantastic tool, which is the iPad.
 But not being familiar with the app you want to use will only be a distraction.